ssmiller25/blast/README.md

 My vision is a cluster that can be composed of a variety of low end systems (Intel NUC like) that will leverage distributed technologies to provided a distributed, fault tolerant system.

-## Preliminary Plans

-- *v1.0.0* - MVP
-  - Distributed Storage (Longhorn, RWOnce only for now)
-  - DNS provided by dnsmasq (as part of matchbox in the future)
-  - Simple secrets (Kustomize based overlays from this cluster, stored in local repo)
-  - Local Repo (Gitea) - For overlay configuration, and secrets NOT stores accessibly
-  - Manual installation, with Node config.yaml kept in repo
-- *v1.5.0* - MVP PXE
-  - PXE Bootable Install from k3s (90% done with PXE boot, but need to make it more consumable)
-    - Auto-generate SSL keys with initContainer on Matchbox, potentially
-  - config.yaml in Matchbox
-- *v2.0.0* - Airgap
-  - Airgap installation possible
-- *v3.0.0* - Auto-installation
-  - Process to onboard new PXE booted hardware in an automated fashion.
-  - PROBABLY some sort of Operator on top of matchbox that auto-configurs systems
-- Appwork - Ongoing
-  - Management GUI in place
-  - More app buildout/refinement

 ## Architecture

 ### Network